Canon M6 vs Pentax K-1 II

 Studio photographers will appreciate that the Pentax K-1 II (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M6 and the K-1 II are recent models that are part of the current product line-up of Pentax.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
 In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Pentax K-1 II Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Pentax K-1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.